Louis-DR/j2gpp/README.md

 `j2gpp` is a command-line tool for rendering templates using the Jinja2 syntax.
 It's intended purpose is to serve as a preprocessor for any programming or markup language with a unified syntax and flow accross languages.

+## Installation

+Simply download the latest executable from the [release page](https://github.com/Louis-DR/j2gpp/releases) and add to your PATH.

 ## Basic usage

 `j2gpp` requires at least one source be provided.
 The source paths can be relative or absolute, and can use UNIX-style patterns such as wildcards.
 Template file names must end with the `.j2` extension which will be stripped at render.